 - some of these distances may be varied in writing by a provincial government department, in which case the SDAB will hear the appeal

 All other appeals are filed with the SDAB.
-Either the Land and Rights Tribunal or SDAB has the authority to reject or uphold any decision that is the subject of the appeal and amplify, diminish, or change any condition of the subdivision approval rendered by the Subdivision Authority.
+Either the Land and Property Rights Tribunal or SDAB has the authority to reject or uphold any decision that is the subject of the appeal and amplify, diminish, or change any condition of the subdivision approval rendered by the Subdivision Authority.

-The Land and Rights Tribunal or SDAB will make a decision based on the evidence supplied at an appeal hearing.
+The Land and Property Rights Tribunal or SDAB will make a decision based on the evidence supplied at an appeal hearing.

 The Land and Property Rights Tribunal (formerly Municipal Government Board) or SDAB may approve or reject an appeal.
 As such, the Land and Property Rights Tribunal or SDAB may order a change, amendment, or add new conditions to the approval.
 The Land and Property Rights Tribunal or SDAB must provide the reasons for its decision in writing.

 The only avenue of appeal of the Land and Property Rights Tribunal or SDAB decision is to file a leave to appeal application with the provincial Court of Appeal on a point of law or jurisdiction.

 The Subdivision Authority may not accept another application on the same parcel of land for 6 months from the date of a decision to refuse an application.

 The subdivision approval is valid for one year from the date of the decision.
 During that time, all the conditions listed in the approval letter must be met and a descriptive plan or plan of survey prepared by an Alberta Land Surveyor must be submitted for endorsement.
 If the conditions cannot be met prior to the expiry of the approval, the owner may request a time extension.